droonga/droonga.org/reference/commands/column-create/index.md

 This is compatible to [the `column_create` command of the Groonga](http://groonga.org/docs/reference/commands/column_create.html).

-This is a request-response style command.
+Style
+: Request-Response.
 One response message is always returned per one request.

+`type`
+: `column_create`

+`body`
+: A hash of parameters.

 ## Syntax {#syntax}